Layso/CSE241-Homeworks/README.md

 # CSE241-Homeworks
-This repository contains all homeworks of the CSE 241 lecture
+This repository will contain all homeworks of the Gebze Institute of Technology, CSE 241 lecture, Fall 2016.